 Due to the more intuitive representation of image emotions conveyed by categorical labels compared to continuous dimensional labels and emotion distributions, we perform visualization analysis specifically for the task of image emotion classification.
-Figure [fig:demo] illustrates several examples showcasing the outcomes of the multi-stage visual perception process.
+Figure [fig:demo] illustrates several example outcomes of the multi-stage visual perception process.
 Each entity is accompanied by annotations denoting its category, attribute, and emotional contribution value.
-The figure demonstrates the commendable performance of the proposed method in entity recognition, with accurate predictions for all entities displayed.
+The figure demonstrates the commendable entity recognition performance of the proposed method, with accurate predictions for all entities displayed.
 Regarding attribute perception, the proposed method exhibits impressive analysis capabilities.
-Notably, in the "anger" and "fear" images, the model accurately predicts the emotional attributes for each individual.
+In the "anger" and "fear" images, the model accurately predicts the emotional attributes for each individual.
 However, certain deviations in attribute prediction exist.
 For instance, in the "surprise" image, the attribute with the highest probability for the man is "sorrowful."
-Nevertheless, the influence of attribute misidentification on the model is mitigated by the attribute distribution prediction.
+Nevertheless, the influence of attribute misidentification is mitigated by the attribute distribution prediction.
 Furthermore, individual entities may struggle to fully express the overall emotion of an image.
 In the "surprise" image, for instance, the three entities exhibit weak emotional associations with surprise, highlighting the significance of global image semantics.
 The proposed method achieves a comprehensive understanding of global image semantics by analyzing scene attributes.
 Additionally, the attention mechanism of the model effectively emphasizes important information concerning each entity’s contribution to emotion prediction.
 For instance, the mournful teddy bear on the left side of the "sad" image holds a weight of 0.62, signifying its pivotal role in conveying the image’s emotional content.
 In summary, these examples substantiate the efficacy of the proposed method in visual content perception and the attention mechanism for emotional processing.

 Conclusion

 To bridge the gap between visual content and emotional semantics, we propose a multi-stage perception network that draws inspiration from the emotion perception process.
 The network comprises entity, attribute, and emotion perception modules.
 Each module integrates features from the preceding module and deep visual features using an attention mechanism.
-To extract informative visual content, we employ an image segmentation model and the CLIP model to generate entity and emotion attribute labels, which are used for supervising the learning of the entity and attribute perception modules, respectively.
+To extract informative visual content, we employ an image segmentation model and the CLIP model to generate entity and emotion attribute labels, which are used to supervise the learning of the entity and attribute perception modules, respectively.
 As a result, the proposed multi-stage perception network progressively learns entities, attributes, and emotions in images, circumventing the direct learning of emotional semantics from visual signals.
 This approach effectively tackles the affective gap by breaking it down into manageable components.